This Is America Tour

 The This Is America Tour was the fifth concert tour by American recording artist Childish Gambino.
-The tour began in the summer of 2018, playing over 20 shows in North America and Europe.
+The tour began in the summer of 2018, playing over 30 shows in North America and Europe.

 Background

-Glover announced his intention to retire the Childish Gambino pseudonym in June 2017, telling the audience "I'll see you for the last Gambino album" before walking off stage at the Governors Ball Music Festival.
+Donald Glover, the individual behind the Childish Gambino pseudonym announced his intention to retire the name in June 2017, telling the audience "I'll see you for the last Gambino album" before walking off stage at the Governors Ball Music Festival.
 He further explained his decision in an interview, feeling his musical career was no longer "necessary" and added "There's nothing worse than like a third sequel" and "I like it when something's good and when it comes back there's a reason to come back, there's a reason to do that."
 Glover signed with RCA Records in January 2018, which Glover called "a necessary change of pace".
 In May 2018, he released a single titled "This Is America" while performing dual hosting and musical duty on Saturday Night Live.
 The song debuted at number one, becoming both Glover's first number one and top ten single in the United States.
 It features him both singing and rapping, drawing influence from trap music.
-Its lyrics addressed a variety of topics including gun violence in the United States and being black in the United States, while its provocative video, directed by Japanese-American filmmaker and frequent collaborator Hiro Murai, featured Glover performing a series of shootings before breaking into dance.
+Its lyrics addressed a variety of topics including gun violence in the United States and being black in the United States, while its provocative video, directed by frequent collaborator Hiro Murai, featured Glover performing a series of shootings before breaking into dance.

 On July 11, 2018, Glover released the EP Summer Pack which contained the songs "Summertime Magic" and "Feels Like Summer", the former of which is the lead single from Glover's forthcoming fourth studio album.
 The music video for "Feels Like Summer" was released on September 1, 2018, and features animated cameos from numerous prominent rappers and R&B vocalists.
 The video is meant to symbolize Glover's departure from the rap community and depicts his animated rendition as he walks down a neighborhood street, passing by several big names like Will Smith, Nicki Minaj, Travis Scott, Kanye West, Beyoncé, Lil Wayne, and Michael Jackson.